-threaded_exit/1 call, the connection can potentially be established with any of them.
-Nevertheless, you can easily use a tag the calls by using in
+threaded_exit/1 call, the connection can potentially be established with can easily use a call tag by using in

 ?- threaded_call(member(X, [1,2,3]), Tag).
 Tag = 1 yes ?- threaded_call(member(X, [1,2,3]), Tag).
 Tag = 2 yes ?- threaded_exit(member(X, [1,2,3]), 2).
 X = 1 ; X = 2 ; X = 3 yes